arthursw/llm-debug/README.md

 ## Features

 - 🐍 Generate Python debug commands from natural-language instructions.
-- 🔍 Context-aware: prompt auto-includes call stack, local/global variable previews, current function - source, and nearby code.
+- 🔍 Context-aware: prompt auto-includes call stack, local/global variable previews, current function source, and nearby code.
-- 🤖 Supports OpenRouter
+- 🤖 Supports multiple LLM providers: OpenAI, Anthropic, DeepSeek, Groq, Together AI, OpenRouter, Ollama

-**NOTE**: In VS Code, you enter the function the Debug Console, and get the output in the terminal ; so put both tabs (Debug Console and Terminal) side to side.
+**NOTE**: In VS Code, you enter the function in the Debug Console, and get the output in the terminal ; so put both tabs (Debug Console and Terminal) side to side.

 ## Installation